 That’s why we spoke to Barracuda MSP’s manager of partner support, John Carroll.
-Working at an IT channel vendor, he understands that it’s crucial to respond to customers in a timely and efficient manner.
+Working with MSPs on a daily basis, he understands that it’s crucial to respond to customers in a timely and efficient manner.
 His team spends most of their days talking to MSP partners, through email, in the organization’s online portal, over the phone, and even in person.
 That’s why we thought John would be the best person to ask for advice on how to respond to customer support cases quickly and easily.
 Here are John’s top tips:

 1. Automate ticketing

-If you’re just starting out, take the time to research your options before you chose an automated billing and ticketing tool.
-Most tools have built-in integrations that help you work to seamlessly deliver services to your customers.
+If you’re just starting out, take the time to research your options before you chose any tools.
+For instance, some remote monitoring and management (RMM) platforms have a built-in ticketing system where you can configure priorities to support tickets as they come in and set up automation to resolve or escalate the ticket as required.
+There are also automated billing and ticketing tools with built-in integrations that help you work to seamlessly deliver services to your customers.
 Professional Services Automation (PSA) tools are used by MSPs and other IT professionals to automate service tasks, like billing your clients or receiving support tickets.
 Using of one of these tools will immediately begin to alleviate the stress of managing inbound service tickets.

-Choose a PSA tool that integrates with your CRM system so that tickets can be entered, assigned, and distributed to your technicians.
-At Barracuda MSP, we’re able to process web tickets, email tickets, and chat line tickets and assign cases to support engineers through our CRM system, Salesforce.com.
-Within the system, we can also assign values to each case, letting the partner know the status of their case.
+Choosing a tool that integrates with your CRM system so that tickets can be entered, assigned, and distributed to your technicians offers many benefits.
+At Barracuda MSP, we’re able to process web tickets, email tickets, and chat line tickets and assign cases to support engineers through our CRM system.
+Within the system, we can also assign values to each case, letting the partner know the status.
 This transparency allows for clear communication between our engineers and partners.